lorenzo-stoakes/linux-mm-notes/virt_layout.md

-The kernel text mapping section is _ostensibly_ mapped to PA 0 (KASLR means that it usually isn't but page tables are fixed up on early initialisation, see section below on VA to PA conversions for moredetails) and due to early kernel identity mapping requirements it is physically contiguous meaning that the actual data there begins at `__START_KERNEL_map` + [CONFIG_PHYSICAL_START][36].
+The kernel text mapping section is _ostensibly_ mapped to PA 0 (KASLR means that it usually isn't but page tables are fixed up on early initialisation, see section below on VA to PA conversions for more details) and due to early kernel identity mapping requirements it is physically contiguous meaning that the actual data there begins at `__START_KERNEL_map` + [CONFIG_PHYSICAL_START][36].

 ### 5-level